What Does It Mean to Ground Yourself? + 31 Grounding Techniques

 - Dissociation (e.g., memory loss due to trauma)

-- A sense that your mental mind is overcrowded
+- A sense that your mind is overcrowded

 What Does It Mean to Ground Yourself Physically?